Nasal Malignancy

 Introduction

 Sinonasal malignancy is cancer affecting the nasal cavity and sinuses.
-It is rare in the UK with around 460 cases diagnosed each year1.
+It is rare in the UK with around 460 cases diagnosed each year1 and an incidence of 1:100,000.

 Red flag features